hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 _IDR_fasta_sequences.csv_ provides fasta sequences for all the IDRs, as provided by https://www.nature.com/articles/s41586-023-07004-5.

-_IDR_nu_values.csv_ provides nu values for all the IDRs, as provided by https://www.nature.com/articles/s41586-023-07004-5.
+_IDR_nu_values.csv_ provides ν values for all the IDRs, as provided by https://www.nature.com/articles/s41586-023-07004-5.

 We use the conformational ensembles of the Gaussian Walk (GW) polymer model as a reference for the ensembles of other proteins and polymers.
 The GW file used in these examples (reference_GW_chainlen_100_for_RSA.csv) can be downloaded from Zenodo.